Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Analysis

-We propose to search in event samples which have been triggered by a single lepton or a pair of leptons~\cite{ATL-DAQ-PUB-2017-001, Aaij:2017rft}.
+We propose to search in event samples which have been triggered by a single lepton or a pair of leptons \cite{ATL-DAQ-PUB-2017-001, Aaij:2017rft}.
 The minimal lepton $p_T$ used for the pair triggers can be considerable softer than for the single lepton triggers, most notable when a $\tau$-lepton is involved.
 For the single lepton trigger at CMS and LHCb we use $p_T(e,\:\mu,\:\tau) = \unit[30,\:25,\:140]{GeV}$ and $p_T(e,\:\mu,\:\tau) = \unit[10,\:15,\:50]{GeV}$, respectively.
-Exemplarily, we show the complete trigger values used for the ATLAS detector in Table~\ref{tab:triggers}.
-For the tracking and tagging efficiencies we use the values found in the~\software[3.4.1]{DELPHES}~\cite{deFavereau:2013fsa} detector cards.
-In order to reduce the background stemming from long lived SM hadrons we require the secondary vertices to have a minimal displacement $l_0$ of \unit[5]{mm}.
-During the reconstruction of the displaced vertices we require at least 2 tracks with an invariant mass of \unit[5]{GeV} in order to suppress further backgrounds, originating in particular from ``nuclear interactions'' with the detector material.
-In the case of purely muonic displaced vertices we do not apply this invariant mass cut, as we assume that all hadronic backgrounds are removed by the calorimeter.
-The reconstruction is well established if the produced particles traverse almost the entire tracker.
+Exemplarily, we show the complete trigger values used for the ATLAS detector in \cref{tab:triggers}.
+Due to the lack of public lepton pair triggers for the CMS experiment we assume that the values published for the ATLAS experiment are a good estimate.
+For the tracking and tagging efficiencies we use the values found in the \software[3.4.1]{DELPHES} \cite{deFavereau:2013fsa} detector cards we require all particles to have $\abs{\bm p} > \unit[5]{GeV}$ in order to allow them to escape the magnetic field, but do not apply further cuts on the particles and missing transverse energy.
+The reconstruction of displaced $\tau$-leptons is not very well studied, therefore we use a simplified $\tau$-tagger based on the decay products and apply the prompt $\tau$ reconstruction efficiencies.
+We assume that it is possible to search for secondary vertices stemming from decays of heavy neutrinos as long as two charged tracks with a $\Delta R > 0.1$ are detectable.
+As the secondary vertex reconstruction can be performed independent of the jet reconstruction, we refrain from performing jet reconstruction and do not reduce the number of tracks through vetos.
+In order to reduce the background stemming from long lived \SM hadrons we require the secondary vertices to have a minimal displacement $l_0$ of \unit[5]{mm}.
+During the reconstruction of the displaced vertices we require at least two tracks with a $\Delta R > 0.1$ and an invariant mass of \unit[5]{GeV} in order to suppress further backgrounds, originating in particular from \enquote{nuclear interactions} with the detector material, which are hard to simulate \cite{Coccaro:2016lnz, Alimena:2019zri}.
+In the case of purely muonic displaced vertices we do not apply this invariant mass cut because the backgrounds are much lower than in the case with hadrons in the final state.
+In this case it is favourable to carefully simulate the backgrounds instead of loosing signal events due to a hard cut.
+Such detailed simulation goes beyond the scope of this work, and our strategy is to provide an estimate of what sensitivity could in principle be achieved in this way.
+The displaced vertex reconstruction is well established if the produced particles traverse almost the entire tracker.
 If a particle transverses only a part of the tracking system the efficiency must drop off.
-In order to be able to compare different experiments we require that the remaining tracks transverse at least half of the tracker \footnote{ Thereby we assume that the largest observable displacement can be improved by a factor of two compared to current ATLAS estimates \cite{Aaboud:2017iio} by using improved algorithms in the future.} and that the reconstruction efficiency drops off linearly before that.
-This functional form is consistent with efficiency dependence published by ATLAS~\cite{Aaboud:2017iio}, and we assume that the behaviour is similar for CMS and LHCb.
-In order to calculate the remaining path of the particle we use ray tracing~\cite{Smits:1998ei, Williams:2005ae}.
+In order to be able to compare different experiments we require that the remaining tracks transverse at least half of the tracker and that the reconstruction efficiency drops off linearly before that.
+This functional form is consistent with efficiency dependence published by ATLAS \cite{Aaboud:2017iio}, and we assume that the behaviour is similar for CMS and LHCb.
+In order to calculate the remaining path of the particle we use ray tracing \cite{Smits:1998ei, Williams:2005ae}.